tapquo/appnima.docs/readme.md

     }
 ```

+In this case you can use the pagination.
+This option is the same as in the `POST` methods.

 #### POST /user/ticket
 Use this resource as ticket managing system to resolve incidences or attend consults from users.
 The request requires an object as follows: